- Financing Graduate School

 While you will be automatically considered for certain USC Rossier scholarships with the submission of your application, most university-wide and external scholarships require a separate application.

 Below you will find a breakdown of scholarship categories.
-For more details, visit the Scholarships, Fellowships & Grants page.
+To browse available scholarships, view our scholarships finder.

 USC Rossier Scholarships

-These scholarships are awarded to USC Rossier students who demonstrate a high level of achievement, and align with the school’s mission.
+These scholarships are awarded to USC Rossier students who demonstrate a high level of achievement and align with the school’s mission.
+To receive priority consideration for a USC Rossier scholarship, submit your application in one of our early rounds.

 Students of all USC Rossier programs can apply for scholarships provided by parties outside the university, based on a variety of requirements.